 -demonstrated video editing and photography skills

 -no diploma or certificate is required

 The setting will provide experience in working as a team, working collaboratively with other programs and exhibitions, and the importance of preserving history for future generations.

-This position is seasonal full time and suitable for a university or college student.
-Wage is $14/hr.
+This position is seasonal full-time and suitable for a university or college student.

 All positions are dependent on funding approval.

-Applicants are asked to submit their resume and cover letter, subject line: Collections Assistant Application to Tegan Smith, Curator, at email@example.com.
+Applicants are asked to submit their resume and cover letter, subject line: Collections Assistant Application to Tegan Rowlings, Curator, at firstname.lastname@example.org. by May 31st, 2023.
 Please familiarize yourself with our museum by visiting our website at mhrailwaymuseum.com, and our Facebook page Musquodoboit Harbour Railway Museum.